 The financial cost elements have been discussed in Task 4 and Task 6, they mainly consist of the initial investment costs on the one hand and the recurrent operational costs on the other hand which can be specifically attributed to the energy smart functionality of the appliance (mainly operating cost of the communication infrastructure and the costs related to increases in energy consumption).
-As explained in Task 6, the operational cost that can be attributed to the smart appliances is therefore case dependent, but is assumed to be very low or negligible compared to the investment costs.
+As explained in Task 6, the operational cost that can be attributed to the energy smart appliances is therefore case dependent, but is assumed to be very low or negligible compared to the investment costs.
+An additional operational cost related to the additional communication needs (cloud access or control) might also occur for some product categories.
+These costs are also case dependent, and assumed to be very low or negligible compared to the investment costs.